-The term Dolichoectasia means dilated and elongated.
-It is used to characterize arteries which have shown significant deterioration of their tunica intima (and occasionally the tunica media), weakening the vessel walls and causing the artery to elongate and distend.
+The term dolichoectasia means dilated and elongated.
+It is used to characterise arteries which have shown significant deterioration of their tunica intima (and occasionally the tunica media), weakening the vessel walls and causing the artery to elongate and distend.

 Dolichoectasias are most common in males 2.
 With intracranial dolichoectasia the incidence is estimated at between 0.06 and 5.8 % 2.